MarelGuy/Jay/Updates/MARCH.md

 In these days I studied data structures in rust, I'm pretty confident that I'll be able to work on the parser in at least a week.
 Also, talking about the parser, I will use a PEG parser, ASTs are way too hard to code in rust, at least for me.

+## 2022-03-29

+I forgot to mention that I starded working on the lexer, I may have found a way to do directly ASTs with a normal parser.
+Also, this is basically going like the parser, while coding I'm choosing choosing which method to use, still i'm sure that the hardest part will be transpiling to LLVM-IR, which is pretty hardd, yikes.